t1mt1/portfolio/ioai-tasks/README.md

 # IOAI Task Portfolio

 This folder contains some machine learning projects I completed while preparing for the International Olympiad in Artificial Intelligence (IOAI).
-Each task represents a different problem domain, model type, and engineering challenge.
+Each task represents a different problem domain.

 ### 📁 Projects